 Spoon

 Spoon lures are some of the oldest types of lures and were thought to originate around the 1840s.
-Simple in shape and color, these are designed to reflect and imitate a crippled or injured prey in the water.
+Simple in shape and color, these are designed to reflect and imitate crippled or injured prey in the water.
 When you cast, you’ll need to experiment to see what speed works best to lure fish.

 Spinnerbait